 Jacques Audiard‘s soul-searching drama “Rust and Bone” (De rouille et d’os) took inspiration from two stories in a short-story collection by Canadian author Craig Davidson.

 Stephanie, a whale trainer, loses her legs in a terrible accident.
 Her life tears apart.
 She gets into physical trauma and emotional trauma as well.
-It is a race between dream and dolor.
-Cotillard’s quick changes in expression and always staying on the toe to change mannerisms say a lot about her diversity in acting.
-She has an astounding capability to induce severe emotional range to her portrayal, this shows her divination once again in this film with a captivating performance.
+It is a race between dream and dolour.
+Cotillard’s quick changes in facial expressions and her ability to always stay on top of shifting mannerisms say a lot about her wide range.
+She has an astounding capability to add severe emotional shifts to her portrayal, and in this film, it is extremely captivating.

-Though playing a role in this film did not bring her any major awards, Marion Cotillard’s role as Stephanie is one of her notable works.
+Though this role did not bring her any major awards, Stephanie is one of her notable works.

 Related to Marion Cottilard Movies – Every Christopher Nolan Movie Ranked

 The story of “A Very Long Engagement” (Un long dimanche de fiançailles) is a series of events set after World War I, directed by Jean-Pierre Jeunet.
 Marion Cotillard plays the role of Tina Lombardi, a vengeance-seeking prostitute who despises the upper-class.